-The spatial boundary for exploration activities to be considered in the Phase 2A and Phase 2B SEAs is shown in Figure 1.
-The boundaries for the study areas will take into consideration the Operational Policy Statement entitled "The Process for Defining the Spatial Boundary of a Study Area During an Environmental Assessment of Offshore Exploratory Drilling Projects" (CEA Agency 2003).
+The spatial boundary for exploration activities to be considered in the Phase 1A and Phase 1B SEAs is shown in Figure 1.
+The boundaries for the study areas will be chosen based on the upcoming 2012 Call for Bids and will take into consideration the Operational Policy Statement entitled "The Process for Defining the Spatial Boundary of a Study Area During an Environmental Assessment of Offshore Exploratory Drilling Projects" (CEA Agency 2003).

-The SEAs will include the offshore petroleum exploration activities, as described in the preceding section, which may occur within the SEA Project Area as a result of future Call for Bids.
+The SEAs will include the offshore petroleum exploration activities, as described in the preceding section, which may occur within the Call for Bids NS 12-1 area.
 The SEAs will be reviewed in at least five years to determine validity.